-The Student Success Centers provide an educational setting and safe-haven for referred students (ages 11 and older) exhibiting Level III-IV behavior and (with Region approval) habitual Level II infractions of the Code of Student Conduct.
+Student Success Centers provide an educational setting and safe-haven for referred students (ages 11 and older) violating the Code of Student Conduct Level III-IV behaviors as well as habitual Level II infractions with Region Approval. .

 The Parent Academy